Tatone26/Numworks-games/README.md

 Feel free to look at the code and download it if you want, but it's quite messy.
 Remember that it is a calculator and not a game console, so anything graphical is quite challenging with the official software!
 I tried a lot of things before finding a good (enough for now) way to print images, and I can't speed up the refresh rate.
 It's quite frustrating, but it is also what makes programming on Numworks so interesting!

-I'm also using these projects to write some Rust, as I am already used to code in C.
+I'm also using these projects to learn some Rust, as I am already used to code in C. I guess I should code in C if I wanted to optimize more than that.

+PS : These games are only tested on N0110, and I try to keep everything up to date.

   **Instructions and controls are included in the games!**

 - Snake : My take on the classic game!
-- Puissance4 = Connect4 (I'm not bothering changing every file name): works as the python version, but better.
+- Puissance4 = Connect4 (I'm not bothering changing every file name): works just like the python version, but better.
 - Solitaire : After managing the Python version, it was just a matter of making a good way to display the cards.
+Transposing the logic to Rust was very easy.
 - Tetris : Yeah.
 Tetris!
 I *think* I followed every rule of the original game.
 - Flappy Bird : Working !
-Could still be better, maybe with better sprites, but who cares.
+Could still be better, maybe with better sprites, but I'm not an artist.

-- Numworks_utils contains every utility code I use : the numworks functions, the entire menu code, Tilemap tools and other functions.
+- Numworks_utils contains a lot of the utility code I use : the numworks default functions, the entire menu code, graphical tools and more.
 - Model is a basic repo you can use to start your game using my template.
-- Ignore ppm_decoder and engine for now, as it doesn't work at all.
-I'm trying to find a better way to manage sprites and draw images despite the bad refresh rate.
+- Nppm_decoder is a build utility I made to process the images at compile time.
+Faster drawing with it !

 There are still a lot of impossible things with the official software (like saving anything), so consider installing an other one like Omega if you want to do some really complex things.